Which side of the fence is mine?

 Can I work out who owns a fence by looking at it?

+Yes, you may be able to work out who owns a fence just be looking at it.
 You may have been told that the fence for which you’re responsible always lies on the left hand side of your property, as you look at it from the street.
-Not so.
-That’s a common misconception.
+But that’s no always true.

 That said, to establish ownership with any real certainty you’re going to have to track down your title deeds/plans, or get in touch with the conveyancing solicitor you used.